-Aurora Borealis activity and weather in Arctic Norway
+Aurora Borealis Activity and Weather in Arctic Norway

 Green and pink Northern Lights over a moon lit landscape and fjord

-Northern lights finding rate with GuideGunnar is in the high 90s
+Northern Lights Finding Rate with GuideGunnar is in the High 90's

-GuideGunnar logs all Aurora Chase tours.
+GuideGunnar logs all of his Aurora Chase tours.

-The finding rate for clear sky and Northern lights in winter 2019 was 97,5% and Autumn 2019 was 97%.
+GuideGunnar's finding rate for clear sky and Northern lights was 97.5% in the winter of 2019 and 97% in the fall.

 GuideGunnar`s minibuss and guests in a frozen snowy landscape